theriley106/turo_analytics/README.md

 <h1 align="center">Turo Analytics Dataset Creation</h1>

-To pull information on every vehicle listing while using the least amount of networks requests, I created a (pretty greedy) algorithm in *genLatLong.py* that attempts to find the largest covered area while using the least amount of coordinates.
+To pull information on every vehicle listing while using the least amount of networks requests, I created a greedy algorithm in *genLatLong.py* that attempts to find the largest covered area while using the least amount of coordinates.

 <p align="center">
   <img src="src/searchLongLat.png"/>